Elroy Hirsch: Marine Corps

 In June 1944, Hirsch and 23 other Michigan athletes were transferred to the Marine Corps Recruit Depot at Parris Island, South Carolina.
 In the fall of 1944, Hirsch was assigned to Marine Corps Base Camp Lejeune where he played for the base football team.
 In the spring of 1945, he was stationed at Marine Corps Base Quantico in Virginia.
 He was commissioned a second lieutenant in May 1945.

 Hirsch remained with the Marine Corps in the fall of 1945 and played for the Marine Corps football team at the Marine Corps Air Station El Toro in California.
-In September 1945, he scored four touchdowns for the El Toro team in a game against the Los Angeles Bulldogs.
+In September 1945, he scored four touchdowns for the El Toro Flying Marines in a game against the Los Angeles Bulldogs.

 Professional football career

 College All-Stars

 Hirsch was discharged from the military in May 1946.
 On August 23, 1946, he led the college all-star team to a 16–0 victory over the NFL champion Los Angeles Rams in the Chicago College All-Star Game.
 Hirsch was named the game's outstanding player, and the Los Angeles Times described his performance in the game as a "one-man show" after he scored the game's only touchdowns, including a 68-yard touchdown sprint, for the college squad.
 Hirsch later described the game as his greatest athletic thrill.